Senate GOP unveils slimmed-down coronavirus bill, with McConnell pushing for vote this week

 MEADOWS PREDICTS CONGRESS COULD PASS CORONAVIRUS STIMULUS PACKAGE BEFORE ELECTION

-Before McConnell released his plan, Schumer and Pelosi Tuesday bashed it as an "emaciated bill" that doesn't come close to addressing the needs of the American people.
+Before McConnell released his plan, Schumer and Pelosi on Tuesday bashed it as an "emaciated bill" that doesn't come close to addressing the needs of the American people.
 They framed the vote as a purely political move to help vulnerable senators before their November elections.

 "This emaciated bill is only intended to help vulnerable Republican Senators by giving them a ‘check the box’ vote to maintain the appearance that they’re not held hostage by their extreme right-wing that doesn’t want to spend a nickel to help people," Pelosi and Schumer said in a joint statement while saying the GOP bill is laden with "poison pills" that Democrats couldn't support.